Inside: Learn how to build a robust, meaningful Autism IEP, including goals, accommodations and even a sample.

 I have written extensively on this in other posts, including sample letter templates for you to use.

 Here is the IDEA definition of Autism.
-I have copied it directly from the IDEA website, with hyperlinks back if you want to dig deeper.
+I have copied it directly from the IDEA website.

 Your state may also further define criteria for autism.
-I have all 50 states special ed regs here.
+I have all 50 states special education regulations here.

 IDEA Definition of Autism